EdelweissFE/EdelweissFE/doc/source/documentation/keywords.rst

       - ``integer``
       - (deprecated and ignored) number of statevars

-``*modelgenerator`` : define a model generator, loaded from a module
+.. list-table:: ``*modelgenerator`` : define a model generator, loaded from a module

-.. list-table:: Options
+    :width: 100%
     :widths: 25 25 40
     :header-rows: 1